hurairaz/FastAPI-CRUD-PostgreSQL-Alembic/README.md

 pip install -r requirements.txt
 ```

-The `psycopg2-binary` package is used for connecting PostgreSQL with Python, and `alembic` is used for handling database migrations.
+**Note:** The `psycopg2-binary` package is used for connecting PostgreSQL with Python, and `alembic` is used for handling database migrations.

 ## Setting Up PostgreSQL